-With Sitecore XP, you can specify the folder where the website is installed.
+With Sitecore XP 9.3.0, you can specify the folder where the website is installed.

-The deployment configuration files for each server role contain a SitePhysicalRoot parameter.
+A new SitePhysicalRoot parameter has been added to the deployment configuration files for each server role.

 When you set this parameter, the website is installed in the [SitePhysicalRoot]\[SiteName] folder.